E-Williamson121/Forced-Crosswordle-Pack/README.md

 # Forced Crosswordle Pack

 Puzzles in this pack are arranged into groups of similar style.
-Each group arranged in approximate order of increasing length and difficulty.
+Each group is then arranged in approximate order of increasing length and difficulty.

 If a group of puzzles is of a style you don't like, feel free to skip it and try a different group instead.